Skip to content

 If the Prometheus check fails, query Prometheus directly with the configured prometheus.sourceQuery and confirm it returns the expected value during a check run.

-If the CPU or memory check fails before scaling up, confirm that metrics.k8s.io returns Pod resource metrics in the autoscaling-checks namespace.
+If the CPU or memory check fails before scaling out, confirm that metrics.k8s.io returns Pod resource metrics in the keda namespace.

-If scale-down takes too long, check the ScaledObject cooldown values and the chart common.scaleDownTimeout setting.
+If scale-in takes too long, check the ScaledObject cooldown values and the chart common.scaleDownTimeout setting.

 Terminal window